ansys/api-eigen-example/doc/source/users_guide/index.rst

 ************
 User's guide
 ************
-This guide contains pertinent information regarding the use of the API Eigen Example demo package and its constituent modules and components.
+This guide describes how to use the API Eigen Example package and its modules and components.

 =================================================
 Understanding the API Eigen Example Python module
 =================================================
-Within this project, the "ansys.eigen.python" package is the one which contains the necessary objects for testing the different protocols (API REST, gRPC), implemented in Python.
-There are two other extra packages:
+The``ansys.eigen.python`` package contains the necessary objects for testing the API REST and gRPC communication protocols, which are implemented in Python.
+It also includes two additional Python packages:

-- The REST package: ``ansys.eigen.python.rest``
+- REST package: ``ansys.eigen.python.rest``
-- The gRPC package: ``ansys.eigen.python.grpc``
+- gRPC package: ``ansys.eigen.python.grpc``

-Each of these two packages also contains two modules: ``client`` and ``server`` which are the key modules for performing the demos.
-This section is subdivided into each of the two packages (REST and gRPC).
+Each of these packages contains two key modules for performing the demos: ``client`` and ``server``.
+This section is divided into REST and gRPC package subsections.

 ----------------------------------------
 The API REST Eigen Example Python module
 ----------------------------------------

+Import the API REST Python server and client with:

 .. code:: python